philgzl/batch-pystoi/README.md

 # batch-pystoi

 This is a fork of [`pystoi`](https://github.com/mpariente/pystoi), the original python implementation of classical and extended Short Term Objective Intelligibility (STOI) metrics [1-3].
 This fork adds support for batched inputs and substantially improves processing time.
 The original author expressed that [batched processing will not be implemented](https://github.com/mpariente/pystoi/issues/31#issuecomment-1262647150) in the original repository, despite the interest and [an open pull request](https://github.com/mpariente/pystoi/pull/28).
 So it was implemented here.
+Thanks to [@giamic](https://github.com/giamic) for providing the groundwork for this fork in that pull request.

 ## Notable changes
 - As pointed out in [this pull request](https://github.com/mpariente/pystoi/pull/28), the original implementation for the extended STOI uses expensive `np.random.standard_normal` calls to add noise to the signal before normalizing.
 However since the noise is then scaled very small, this does not change the results unless the inputs are all-zeros, in which case the STOI output is non-zero (which does not seem to make much sense anyway?).
 The `np.random.standard_normal` calls were removed here and for all-zero inputs the STOI output is zero.
 Note that any non-zero sample makes the VAD discard zeros, so the user should not worry about the different behavior in this very special case.